betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsWithBetsmart.md

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsExcel1.png)

-- **Odds:** initially we were using the runner's rating as the price, but I got a bet placement error for some of the selections - eventually we realised that the odds the bet's being placed at need to be [valid Betfair 'ticks'](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements).
+- **Odds:** initially we were using the runner's rating as the price, but we got a bet placement error for some of the selections - eventually we realised that the odds the bet's being placed at need to be [valid Betfair 'ticks'](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements).
 For simplicity's sake we're now just using the currently available back odds (cell G9 for the first runner).
 This goes in column M (M9 for the first runner).
-Another option would be to create a look up table that rounded your rating to the nearest ['tick' price](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements) - if you do this, please do [send us](mailto:bdp@betfair.com.au) through your formula and we'll add it to this article.
+Another option would be to create a look up table that rounded your rating to the nearest ['tick' price](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/placeOrders#placeOrders-BetfairPriceIncrements) - if you do this, please do [send us](mailto:bdp@betfair.com.au) through your formula and we'll add it to this tutorial.

 ```=G9```